StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/ROUTINE LOAD.md

 ### load_properties

 It is used to describe imported data.
-Syntax：
+Syntax:

 ```SQL
 [COLUMNS TERMINATED BY '<terminator>'],